hardwario/bc-website/content/doc/basics/quick-tutorial.en.md

 Optionally for establishing a wireless network, you will need:

-  * {{< shop "USB Dongle" >}} (or second one {{< shop "Core Module" >}})
+  * {{< shop "Radio Dongle" >}} (or second one {{< shop "Core Module" >}})
   * {{< shop "Mini Battery Module" >}}
   * {{< shop "Humidity Tag" >}} or {{< shop "Climate Module" >}}
   * {{< shop "Relay Module" >}}

 ## Video tutorial

 In case you like video tutorials, you can watch this one.
 Otherwise please continue to next paragraph.
-This video is very similar step-by-step guide how to quickly get started with Raspberry Pi, Core Module, USB Dongle and many other BigClown modules.
+This video is very similar step-by-step guide how to quickly get started with Raspberry Pi, Core Module, Radio Dongle and many other BigClown modules.

 {{< youtube FRRhleRNstg >}}